iamnottheway/Kemosabe-examples/README.md

 ### Running the bot

-The bot starts running on flasks development server (Shouldn't be used in production).
+cd into any bot folder and run `app.py`.
+Remember to set the congifs in the app.py, this will automatically update the configs in configs.json.

+Note: The bot will run using Gunicorn.

 ```
 python3 app.py
 ```

-### Exposing the bot to the internet using Ngrok
+### Exposing the bot using Ngrok

 + Download [ngrok](https://ngrok.com/) from the official website.